spur19/OCR_Video/README.md

 This could be due to specifying incorrect ROIs, or an error by the text recognition engine.

 I loved working on this project, and will be looking for ways to improve it in the future.
-Working with OffNote Labs would be a great learning experience for me, and I look forward to discussing this oppurtunity with you in the near future.

 **Warm Regards**